-Goal revealed in March that United and Liverpool had made enquiries for the highly rated 16-year-old, who is unable to sign professional terms with the Cottagers until he turns 17 next year.
+Goal revealed in March that United and Liverpool had made enquiries for the highly rated 16-year-old, who is unable to sign professional terms with Fulham until he turns 17 next year.

-Senior players at Craven Cottage have been stunned by his ability when Roberts has joined them in training, and his performance up against John Arne Riise in a practice match is understood to have been partly responsible for the Norwegian’s falling-out with former boss Martin Jol.
+Senior Fulham players have been stunned by his ability when Roberts has joined them in training, and his performance up against John Arne Riise in a practice match is understood to have been partly responsible for the Norwegian’s fallout with former manager Martin Jol.